This salmon marinade features bright flavors and doesn't require a long list of ingredients. You can use this marinade for baked or grilled salmon.

 Marinated salmon has so much flavor and making it is so easy.
 Just complete two simple steps and your salmon dinner is ready!

-In a bowl, mix olive oil, lemon juice, honey, garlic, oregano, dill and spices.
+- Marinate the salmon: In a bowl, mix olive oil, lemon juice, honey, garlic, oregano, dill and spices.
 Pour the marinade over the salmon and let it marinate.
 You can let it sit for as little as thirty minutes or as long as four hours.

-Preheat the oven to 400°F. Place the marinated salmon on a baking sheet and bake in the oven for 20 minutes until the salmon is flaky and cooked through.
+- Bake in the oven: Preheat the oven to 400°F. Place the marinated salmon on a baking sheet and bake in the oven for 20 minutes until the salmon is flaky and cooked through.

 I served this Mediterranean style marinated baked salmon with a quick tomato salad made with tomatoes, red onion, parsley and mint.
 Other side dish suggestions include: